 At Cambridge we have full-time undergraduate courses ranging from Anglo-Saxon, Norse and Celtic to Veterinary Medicine, and lots in between.

-- College size
+- College size – number of students

-- Particular facilities
+- particular facilities

 Each College has a profile at College contacts (including links to their own websites).
 It can be helpful to make a shortlist of perhaps half a dozen Colleges based on their profiles and then either contact the Colleges for further information or arrange a visit.